jasonacollins/blog/README.md

 ## Publishing

+### Legacy URLs

+`redirects.json` is the permanent map of old paths to current, extensionless paths.
+It covers matching root-level URLs for published posts and trailing-slash URLs for top-level pages.
+Keep these mappings when editing or renaming posts, and update their destinations when a post moves.
+Do not add `aliases` to post frontmatter.

+The post-render script `scripts/build-redirects.ts` expands each map entry into HTTP 301 rules with and without a trailing slash, then includes the manual rules from `_redirects`.
+A source ending in `/` redirects only that exact path (used for real top-level pages such as `/research/`).
+The build checks destinations, redirect chains, conflicts and Cloudflare's rule limits.
+New posts do not need legacy entries unless an older URL exists.

+Review these legacy redirects around September 2027, with the intention of removing them once the URL migration has settled.
+Before removal, check Search Console and any available traffic data for continued use of the old URLs.

 The rendered site is in `_site/`.
 Deploy this directory to your web host.

 Note: The `_freeze/` directory contains cached results and should be committed to version control.